 Otherwise, you are recommended to have a rest in the airport or tour around the places nearby, such as 798 Art Zone, which is about 20 kilometers from the airport.

 If you want to visit the Great Wall or do any sightseeing in Beijing, your layover time should be at least 10 hours.
 Otherwise, you you are recommended to stay at the airport.

 A 10-Hour Layover

 If you have a 10-hour layover (in the daytime), we recommend you visit the Great Wall.
 The Mutianyu section is one of the best options, about a 1½-hour drive from the airport.

 Private booked transport is recommended, since no public transport is available to the Great Wall from the airport, and finding a suitable taxi may be a hassle.

 2 or 3 hours on the wall is recommended: take a cable car up the mountain ridge to the Great Wall, enjoy an easy hike on the wall, and descend on a mini rollercoaster.

-If you have a 12-hour (daytime) layover, consider these two options:
+If you have a 15-hour (daytime) layover, consider the schedule below: